 A.I. is pleased to present a solo exhibition by artist Haffendi Anuar (b.
-1985, Malaysia) at 4 Cromwell Place (2 – 7 November2021) titled Flat Lands.
+1985, Malaysia) titled Flat Lands.

-Flat Lands is co-curated by Tatjana LeBoff and co-produced by Pembroke College JCR Art Collection, Oxford, as part of the Emery Prize, which Haffendi Anuar was awarded in 2020.
+Co-curated by Tatjana LeBoff & co-produced by Pembroke College JCR Art Collection, Oxford, as part of the Emery Prize, which Haffendi Anuar was awarded in 2020.

 - - - -